HumanTree92/VENT_Arma_3_Mods/README.md

 6) Click on Local mod at the Top & go to your Arma 3 Directory.
 7) Find @MODHERE & Click on it & do Select Folder.
 8) Find @MODHERE in the MOD Tab & Click on the Box till it has a Check Mark & its in the Loaded mods Box.

-# VENT Backpack Plus How to Use:
-1) Go to the Arsenal & Find the Backpack Mod
-2) Select It & have fun.
-3) Keybindings:
-* Double Tap Home Key for Arsenal.

 # VENT Admin Menu How to Use:
 1) Launch Arma 3 & go to a Server or Mission & Load in all the way.